DataBiosphere/azul/UPGRADING.rst

 Upgrade to Terraform 0.12.31 and run ``make deploy`` in every personal deployment.

 #3796 Fix: Can't easily override AZUL_DEBUG for all deployments locally
 =======================================================================

 This changes the precedence of ``environment.py`` and ``environment.local.py`` files.
-Previously, the precendence was as follows (from high to low, with ``dev.gitlab`` selected as an example):
+Previously, the precedence was as follows (from high to low, with ``dev.gitlab`` selected as an example):

 1) deployments/dev.gitlab/environment.py.local